EliGor1989/sharedMemoryClient/README.md

 	- SMClient

 # Quick Start
-To perform a quick test of operation and use we need:
+To perform a quick test of Shared Memory Client we need:
 - The shared memory creation and management panel **(Admin Panel)**
-- The dynamic link library with functions **(Libraries)**
+- The dynamic link library **(Libraries)**
 - Sample codes in the language or application we want **(Help & Examples)**

 #Usage
 #### Administration Panel
 Once we have downloaded the necessary folders and files, the first thing is to run the panel for creating shared memories "Admin Panel\smProject.exe", in this administration panel we can perform the following actions:
-- Specify the shared memories that we want to create, for which we need to establish: Name of the shared memory, number of values to be stored and the type of value to be stored.
+- Specify the shared memories that we want to create, for which we need to establish: Name of the shared memory (Name), number of values to be stored (Quantity) and the type of value to be stored (Type).
-- Create and release the specified shared memories
+- Create and release the specified shared memories.
-- View the data that is stored in the shared memories
+- View the data that is stored in the shared memories.
-- Save and load the list of specified memories
+- Save and load our memories configurations.

-For quick use of the examples, you must load the sample memory scheme File-> Open "exampleCreation.sav" and then initialize the Memories-> create memories.
+For quick use of the examples, you must load the sample memory scheme "File-> Open" the name of the file is "exampleCreation.sav" and then initialize the meomries in "Memories-> create memories."

 <img src="Images/SMpanel.jpg" width="300" />

+**NOTE:** If we want to visualize the data found in the shared memories, we can open the viewer in "Views-> Visualize"

 #### Client library
 The next step is to choose which programming language or application we want to test reading and writing in shared memories, the available examples are: